Patiukdanylo/Patiukdanylo/README.md

 ---

 Software developer with hands-on experience in an international B2B environment.
-I work across the stack — React and TypeScript on the front, Go, Python and PHP on the back, PostgreSQL underneath — and I like the parts most people skip: monitoring, deployment, and making the thing actually run.
+I work across the stack — React and TypeScript on the front, Go, Python and PHP on the back

-I take on problems I don't yet know how to solve, try every angle, and finish them.

 ---

 ### Featured work